moai/moai-dev/README.md

 ## Wiki:
 You can find detailed documentation, instructions and other helpful information in the [Moai Wiki](http://getmoai.com/wiki/).

-## Moai Cloud:
-You already have a Moai Cloud account which allows you to upload Lua scripts to be hosted and run as web services via the [Moai Cloud Dashboard](http://dashboard.moaicloud.com/).

-If you have support questions, post them to the [Moai Cloud Developer Support Forum](http://getmoai.com/forums/moai-cloud-developer-support.html) or check out the [Moai Wiki ](http://getmoai.com/wiki/).

 ## License:
 This SDK uses the CPAL license (http://www.opensource.org/licenses/cpal_1.0).
 Refer to the [Made With Moai page](http://getmoai.com/marketing/made-with-moai.html) for attribution screens to include with games made with Moai.